12/28/2016 by Carney Sandoe Staff | Landing the Job

 Your references will likely have plenty of questions for you.
 What should they write?
 What’s a Placement Associate anyway?
 And wait a minute…will they have to write a different letter for every position to which you’re referred?

-Put their minds at ease: each reference writer only need write one letter of recommendation, which we’ll send to your referrals along with your resume, personal statement, and video interview.
+Put their minds at ease: each reference writer only need write one letter of recommendation, which we’ll send to your referrals along with your resume and personal statement.
 When you give your references instructions, make sure they know that their letters should position you in the best light toward prospective employers.

 Teaching is a competitive field, so standout letters of recommendation will go a long way.
 Here are some tips to pass along to your references.